Chokyotager/BIND/README.md

 ## Maintenance

 The current project is maintained by Hilbert Lam.
 Correspondence can be found in the manuscript if you have any questions.
-You can also contact Hilbert via email or (informally) on Discord, using the handle chocoparrot.
+You can also contact Hilbert via email (hiddelam (at) gmail.com) or (informally) on Discord, using the handle chocoparrot.

 ## Reproduction of results in the paper